 If you take a look at the evolution of the cloud computing market, you will get instant info about that: companies around the world are looking for more and more cloud computing experts, for private and public environments.
 This is a consequence of the fact that even more companies are switching from the classical server infrastructure to cloud solutions.

 From a Fobes’s Article of September 2013, here what’s happening on Dice.com:

 Having specific skills for a cloud computing platform like AWS are obviously a must, but there are many technologies involved and so many more specific tools to study:

 - Puppet.
 It is a tool designed to manage the configuration of Unix-like and Microsoft Windows systems declaratively.
 The user describes system resources and their state, either using Puppet‘s declarative language.

 - Chef.
 Chef is a configuration management tool written in Ruby and Erlang.
 It uses a pure-Ruby, domain-specific language (DSL) for writing system configuration “recipes”.
-Chef is used to streamline the task of configuring & maintaining a company’s servers, and can integrate with cloud-based platforms such as Rackspace and Amazon EC2 to automatically provision and configure new machines.
+Chef is used to streamlining the task of configuring & maintaining a company’s servers and can integrate with cloud-based platforms such as Rackspace and Amazon EC2 to automatically provision and configure new machines.

 - Python, one of the most used programming language for cloud computing infrastructures.

 - Linux, a must for every system administrator, no need to say this!

 - AWS: good knowledge of the list of services and the ability to use the specific tool of AWS starting from EC2 and S3.